Akasha53/Hacking-tool/README.md

 You will need, for the bruteforce_c.py, to follow the instruction to have the program work:
 - bla

+You will need a external libraries :
+- selenium : pip install selenium

 # Our Discord Server
 ================================================================================